-Extraction system for brake dust and tire abrasion
+Extraction system for brake dust and tire wear

-The innovative systems can effectively detach and extract the fine dust particles generated by brake disc and tire abrasion.
-Overall, the amount of particulate matter released into the environment is significantly reduced.
+The innovative systems can efficiently extract the fine dust particles generated by vehicle disc brakes and tire wear.
+This can help to reduce the amount of particulate matter released into the environment.

 Challenge